 In the fall of 1992, Eichten moved from hosting the regional late-afternoon edition of All Things Considered to hosting Midday.
 In his new role, Eichten personified the art of hosting, a tradition begun by the program’s previous host, Bob Potter.
-It also solidified that voice to listeners as ‘being‘ MPR.
+It also solidified Gary’s distinct tone and insightful questions that listeners came to hear as being MPR.

-As Midday host, Eichten let his guests answer those questions, and really wanted to understand their responses.
+As Midday host, Eichten let his guests answer those questions and sought to understand their responses.
 With daily early morning research, his respectful but direct on-air style, and assistance from his long-time producer Sara Meyer, Eichten found himself making memorable radio…from a poignant sign-off of the original regional “All Things Considered,” a live on-air moment with a contentious Governor Ventura, to even a pledge drive.

 Among the honors Eichten received during his MPR career is the Corporation for Public Broadcasting Award for Best Local News Program and the prestigious 2011 Graven Award by the Premack Public Affairs Journalism Awards Board for his contribution to excellence in the journalism profession.
 He also assisted in the development of two Peabody award-winning documentaries.
 In 2007, Eichten was inducted into the Pavek Museum of Broadcasting's Hall of Fame.

-Simply put, a Minnesota treasure, on and off the air.
+Simply put, Mr. Eichten is a Minnesota treasure, on and off the air.

 July 11, 1968 - A conversation with Eugene McCarthy at St. Johns, in Collegeville.
 Gary Eichten and Pat Smith asked McCarthy questions as he was taking a break from his presidential campaign.